PrintorEMS/jdbc_fdw/README.md

+> [!CAUTION]
+> **DISCLAIMER: THIS FORK IS SPECIFICALLY MODIFIED FOR USE WITH PROGRESS DATADIRECT (DDTEK) DRIVERS!**
+> **A LICENSED JDBC DRIVER IS REQUIRED FOR THIS SOFTWARE TO FUNCTION.**
+>
+> This project does not include any Progress DataDirect (DDTEK) binary files or drivers.
+> You must obtain the licensed driver files directly from [Progress Software](https://www.progress.com/datadirect-connectors).

-JDBC Foreign Data Wrapper for PostgreSQL
+JDBC Foreign Data Wrapper for PostgreSQL (DDTEK FORK)
 ============================================

 This is a foreign data wrapper (FDW) to connect [PostgreSQL](https://www.postgresql.org/)